thinkst/canarytools-docs/docs/console-settings/ignore-lists.md

       - name: annotation
         required: true
         type: string
-        description: A valid annotation to check
+        description: The name of a valid annotation to check
     response: JSON structure with a count of ignored incidents.
   ignored_annotations_incidents:
     name: Get Ignored Incidents